Advances in Oncology Treatment Options

 • This starts with the diagnosis, where the oncologist identifies the type and stage of the cancer.

-• They then discuss treatment options with the patient, including surgery, chemotherapy, radiation therapy, or other treatments.
+• They then discuss treatment options with the patient, including surgery, radiation therapy, or other treatments.

 • Oncologists also monitor the patient’s progress during treatment, adjusting the treatment plan as necessary.